mattr555/learning-python/README.md

 Python programs have the extension `.py`.
 To run a program, you can go to the command line and type `python <path to file name>`.
 This is easier if you use the `cd` command to move to the folder containing the program.

 If you write a program like we wrote above, it wouldn't do much.
 To make a program write output to the command prompt, you need to use the `print()` function.
 This works by saying `print('stuff you want to say')`.
-We'll go over how functions work later.

 ```python
 print('Hello, world!')